CynaCons/h1b_search_helper/README.md

 ## Persistent Job Database
 Each run updates `jobs_db.yaml` with all discovered jobs.
 When new jobs are found during a run they are logged to the console.
-This makes it easy to see which postings you haven't reviewed yet.
+The database file is tracked in the repository so you can inspect changes with `git diff` and quickly spot new postings you haven't reviewed yet.

 The output for each job fetcher is now written to `output/<site>_jobs.yaml`.
 Each